Mileena28/Mileena28.github.io/_posts/2025-06-16-welcome-to-my-little-refuge.md

 ---
 layout: post
-title: "Welcome to My Little Refuge"
+title: "Welcome to My Little Refuge - Starting Over After Homelessness"
 date: 2025-06-16
 category: "Diary Entry"
+description: "My journey from homelessness to finding my voice.
+Why I created this space for authentic creative work and unfiltered thoughts about trauma, recovery, and truth-telling."
 excerpt: "Here it is.
 My website.
 A place I've finally decided to create so I can share my creative work and unfiltered thoughts—and maybe spare my friends and family a little bit on social media."
+tags: [homelessness, recovery, authenticity, truth-telling, creative-writing]
+image: "/assets/images/mileena-rayne-author.jpg"
 ---

 Here it is.
 My website.
 A place I've finally decided to create so I can share my creative work and unfiltered thoughts—and maybe spare my friends and family a little bit on social media.